stele95/AMD-Single-GPU-Passthrough/README.md

     </details>

-* If installing Windows 11, remove network adapter from VM (NIC :xx:xx:xx) or disconnect your host OS before starting the installation because windows forces you to log in to microsoft account.
+* If installing Windows 11, remove network adapter from VM (NIC :xx:xx:xx) or disconnect from the internet on your host OS before starting the installation because windows forces you to log in to microsoft account.
 Continue to installing.
 When the installation is finished and you get to the "Connect to a network screen" when setting up windows for the first time, do the following steps:
     - press Shift + F10 to opet cmd
     - cd oobe
     - BypassNRO.cdm